CptShad/SGNet-Gateway/README.md

 ## Future Enhancements

 -   Implement [Exo](https://github.com/exo-explore/exo) to support running large models more efficiently.
--   Add authentication and rate limiting.
--   Implement advanced monitoring and logging.
+-   Implement model based queues and have a way to load balance based on model type.
+Since not all nodes will have all the models.

 ## Contributing